 During electrical discharge, ozone gas is formed and rubber is susceptible to the effects of the ozone, which can cause cracking and compromise the integrity of the glove.
-If ozone level is high, the gloves integrity can be compromised because cracks produced by the action of ozone on rubber under mechanical stress.
+If the ozone level is high, the integrity of the glove can be compromised because cracks are produced by the action of ozone on rubber under mechanical stress.
 The electrician’s hand gloves can be ozone resistant or not.
 Type I gloves have no protection against ozone and Type II gloves are ozone resistant.
 The classification based on the environmental factors and special resistance properties are

 - A – Acid

 Because of the different levels of occupational hazards, it requires that electrical gloves have to be worn in three parts in the following order: